-We accept a variety of payment methods including cash and both debit and credit cards.
-We do not accept cheques.
+We accept a variety of payment methods including cash. debit and credit cards as well as Apple and Google Pay.
+We do not accept cheques or American Express.

 We offer a pay-as-you go policy.
 Treatments involving laboratory work and those deemed complex will require a deposit before booking subsequent appointments.

 Please provide at least 24 hours notice if you are unable to attend your dental appointment or 48 hours for hygienist appointments.

 A missed dental appointment means lost clinical time to the practice and deprives other patients of the opportunity to benefit from this time.
 It is practice policy that any patients who fail to attend three appointments (this includes short notice cancellations), may not be seen again on the NHS.
 Please note private appointments (including hygienist sessions) are liable for fees for failed appointments as per practice policy.